neelsmith/Kanones.jl/docs/src/analyses/index.md

 # Work with morphological analyses

-- Kanones.jl offers functions for working with analyses.
+- `Kanones` supports converting the output of an SFST  parser built with `Kanones` to an object model.
-- Kanones.jl supports converting the output of an SFST  parser built with Kanones.jl to an object model.
+- `Kanones` offers functions for working with analyses.

 ## An example